pd-projects/hugo-puredata.info/content/objects/list-length.md

 Number of items in list.

 The "list length" object outputs the number of arguments in a list or other message.

-INLETS

-- anything - messages to have its elements counted.